acozycoder/se_project_express/README.md

 # WTWR (What to Wear?): Back End

-The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
+This is the initial foundation for the back end of the What to Wear clothing suggestion app.
+It currently utizilieses a hard coder user and middleware.
 The eventual goal is to create a server with an API and user authorization.
-## Running the Project
-`npm run start` — to launch the server

-`npm run dev` — to launch the server with the hot reload feature

-### Testing
-Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
-The file `sprint.txt` should contain the number of the sprint you're currently working on.
-For ex.
-12
+## Technologies and Techniques

+This bank end set up utitilizes routes, controllers, and models to provide an authorization system for the What to Wear clothing app.

+Error handling has been integrated to cover more commonly crossed issues when utilizing the app such as adding items, deleting items, adding/removing likes, and adding/finding users.

+A temporary authorization solution is currently in place for coding testing.